Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: 1

-    When joining a pooled cluster, require its ``StepConcurrency`` to be no higher than this, and make sure it doesn't already have as many steps as it can possibly run concurrently (it's okay to join a pooled cluster in the ``RUNNING`` state if it runs steps concurrently).
+    When joining a pooled cluster, require its ``StepConcurrencyLevel`` to be no higher than this, and make sure it doesn't already have as many steps as it can possibly run concurrently (it's okay to join a pooled cluster in the ``RUNNING`` state if it runs steps concurrently).

-    When launching a new cluster, set ``StepConcurrency`` to this.
+    When launching a new cluster, set ``StepConcurrencyLevel`` to this.
 This can be used even without enabling :mrjob-opt:`pool_clusters`.

     .. versionadded:: 0.7.4